Before you Buy: Check the Credit Tab to Make Sure Your Jurisdiction is Accredited!

 professionals nationwide, enabling her to provide full legal and business services to her

-A member of the American Herbal Products Cannabis Committee, Michelle has spoken at many cannabis industry events and has authored several articles on hemp- and CBD-related topics.
+In 2022, Michelle was recognized as one of Boston's top lawyers by Boston magazine.
+She is a member of the American Herbal Products Association Cannabis Committee and has spoken at many cannabis industry events.
+Michelle is often quoted in media publications related to the tri-state markets and has authored several articles on cannabis, hemp- and CBD-related topics.

 She received her Juris Doctor from the University of Pittsburgh School of Law with an Environmental Law, Science, and Policy Certificate and received her Bachelor of Arts from Brandeis University.
-During law school, Michelle served as a legal intern for the Massachusetts Attorney General’s Office in the Environmental Protection Division and was a certified legal intern with the University of Pittsburgh School of Law’s Environmental Law Clinic.
+During law school, Michelle served as a legal intern for the Massachusetts Attorney General’s Office in the Environmental Protection Division.

 Neil M. Willner is the Co-Chair of the Cannabis Group at Royer Cooper Cohen Braunfeld.
 Neil counsels hemp and marijuana companies operating on all tiers of the supply chain on the complex patchwork of state and federal regulation.
 Relying on his deep knowledge of state-specific marijuana and hemp rules, Neil assists clients in strategically navigating the disharmonized industry.
 Neil also serves as regulatory counsel to the American Trade Association for Cannabis and Hemp’s CBD Task Force and Cannabis Beverage Council where he quarterbacks policy development and the drafting of responsive comments to state and federal agencies.
 Finally, Neil serves on the Executive Committee for the New York State Bar Association's Cannabis Section, chairing the Regulatory Sub-Committee where he leads the section's comments to state regulation.